person holding

 Benefits to the business from safety expenditure are often hard to quantify

-In attempting to quantify this the timeframe of the expenditure return need to be considered (e.g. return in 1 year, or 2 years, etc.).
+In attempting to quantify the return on safety investment, the timeframe of the expenditure return needs to be considered (e.g. return in 1 year or 2 years, etc.).

 Multiple studies have estimated a savings return, from safety expenditure.
 These include: